 The council’s senior engineer Helena Fallon stated, “It’s such a great site, people may be encouraged to give up their three-bed social houses.”

 The 14 apartments will be in a three-storey building, which Ms Fallon assured local councillors is the same height as other houses in the locality.
-A space that has been used as a tea room will remain as a café, whilst the development will include amenity space.
+The plans would see Rise At The Cove remain as a neighbouring café, whilst the development will include amenity space.

-Still at the planning and design stage, all the apartments will have balconies and face out to sea, whilst Tiglin would be the approved housing body looking after the scheme, given that they are already operating the centre which is on the grounds.
+Still at the planning and design stage but getting the thumbs up front this month from local councillors, all the apartments will have balconies and face out to sea, whilst WCC hopes Tiglin would be the approved housing body looking after the scheme, given that they are already operating the centre which is on the grounds.